Last update: 4/11/2021

 Open restaurants in Mexico

-Depending on their state’s phase, some restaurants in Mexico are opening.
-For those in yellow states, which is the majority of tourist states, restaurants are operating at 75% occupancy, providing that patrons can maintain a safe distance.
+Depending on the state’s phase, some restaurants in Mexico are open.
+Restaurants in “green” states are open and can operate at full capacity.
+In “yellow” states, restaurants are operating at 75% occupancy, providing that patrons can maintain a safe distance.
 There is also a limit of six people per table.
+In “orange” states, restaurants are operating at 50% occupancy.

 Open airports in Mexico